aijose/CarND-Advanced-Lane-Lines/project_report.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The masked image obtained in the previous step is a view of the lanes when seen from the front.
+The masked image obtained in the previous step is a view of the road when seen from the car.
 Because of the angle of the camera with respect to the road, the left lane typically appears to have a positive slope while the right lane appears to have a negative slope.
-In order to capture the lane properties such as the radius of curvature, it is necessary to have a top view of the road.
+In order to capture lane properties such as the radius of curvature, it is necessary to have a top (birds-eye) view of the road.
 This can be accomplished using a perspective transform.

-In order to perform a perspective transform, a quadrilateral region in the original image is mapped onto a rectangular region in the transformed image.
+In order to perform a perspective transform, a quadrilateral region in the original image is mapped onto a rectangular region in the transformed (birds-eye) image.
 One way to choose four points (source points) is to take a sample image and identify points on a lane line.
 We then map these points on to a rectangular region, specified by four destination points.
 The relevant code for this